-accompanied by a BSL including GP • Your evidence should show signer to explain service Although no Interpreter and communication which of the 3 parts of the changes to Deaf service nlight increased support will continue to be General Duty have been users. waiting times s and redu iced capa icity wi thin the available for service users. considered (tick relevant service. boxes).
-Written materials were offered in other part of referral 1) Remove discrimination, languages and formats. to the service o the service, including self-referral. harassment and victimisation (Due regard to remove Do you need an ir nterpreter or o ther communic cation sup port?
-2) Dramata aguality of discrimination, North East North West South Glasgow Total 2) Promote equality of harassment and Yes 0.9% 1.2% 2.2% 1.4% opportunity victimisation and No 97.4% 96.6% 96.8% 96.9% 3) Foster good relations promote equality of Prefer not to answer 0.9% 0.7% 0.4% 0.6% between protected opportunity).
-Blank/Unknown 0.9% 1.5% 0.7% 1.1% characteristics Total 100.0% 100.0% 100.0% The British Sign Language (Scotland) Act 2017 aims to raise awareness of British Sign Language and improve access to services for those using the language.
-Specific attention should be paid in your evidence to show how the service review or policy has taken note of this. clients who h suitable for c interpreter m nave been counselling ake up ap ing interp screened g.
-Those r pprox 10% d and a requirir 6 of wa ng an 7 Protected Characteristic Service Evider nce Provide ed Possible negative impact and
+Your evidence should show signer to explain service Although no change in process or service, which of the 3 parts of the changes to Deaf service communication will be required to highlight increased support will communication. nd communication continue to be which of the 3 parts of the changes to Deaf service communication will be required to highlight increased support will communication continue to be General Duty have been users. waiting times and reduced capacity within the available for s service users. considered (tick relevant service. boxes).
+Written materials were offered in other Communication needs is captured as part of referral 1) Remove discrimination, languages and formats. to the service, including self-referral. harassment and victimisation (Due regard to remove Do you need an interpreter or other communication support? discrimination.
+2) Promote equality of North East North West South Glasgow Total opportunity No 97.4% 96.6% 96.8% 96.9% promote equality of Prefer not to 0.9% 0.7% 0.4% 0.6% 3) Foster good relations opportunity). between protected Blank/Unknown 0.9% 1.5% 0.7% 1.1% characteristics Total 100.0% 100.0% 100.0% The British Sign Language (Scotland) Act 2017 aims to raise awareness of British Sign Language access to services for those using the language.
+Specific attention should be paid in your evidence to show how the service review or policy has taken note of this.
+The waiting list is currently 2419 people.
+These are clients who have been screened and assessed as suitable for counselling.
+Those requiring an interpreter make up approx 10% of waiting list.
+Those requiring interpreters are booked in for double appointments.
+7 Protected Characteristic Service Evidence Provided Possible neg gative impact and